NeatsTopFoo/Cirno_TV-And-Friends/README.md

 # Cirno_TV And Friends
 A Balatro mod themed around [Cirno_TV](https://www.twitch.tv/Cirno_TV/), with various references & memes.

 **WARNING:** Cirno_TV & Friends isn't strictly a NSFW mod, but it does contain a handful of overt, stream-safe mature references in relation to community inside jokes.
 This mod is *NOT* intended for children.
-The mature references are disabled by default, but can be enabled in the mod's config settings (Config setting changes require a game restart to take effect).
+These overt mature references are disabled by default, but can be enabled in the mod's config settings (Config setting changes require a game restart to take effect).

 ![CTVaF Logo](https://i.imgur.com/CcRk9nq.png)